ajspurr/medical_cost_prediction/README.md

 <p align="center"><img src="/output/eda/data_overview.png" width="600"/></p>
 <p align="center"><img src="/output/eda/feature_summary.png" width="900"/></p>

-Most of the features are self-explanatory, and the categories of each categorical variable can be seen below.
-But I will clarify a few here (per the Kaggle poster):
+Most of the features are self-explanatory, and the categories in each categorical variable can be seen below.
+But I will clarify a few here (per the original Kaggle poster):
-- children: number of children covered by health insurance / number of dependents
+- children: number of children covered by health insurance or number of dependents
 - charges: individual medical costs billed by health insurance

 ### Explore Target (charges)